erszcz/docsh/notes.md

 # Generating documentation at runtime

+## Finding the source files

-The assumption I had for generating documentation for OTP modules was that if Erlang was installed via kerl, I could rely on `M:module_info/0` returning valid paths to source files in the local file system.
+The assumption I had for generating documentation for OTP modules was that if Erlang was installed from source or via kerl, I could rely on `M:module_info/0` returning valid paths to source files in the local file system.
 This assumption is invalid, as the `otp_src_VERSION.tar.gz` bundles come with precompiled `.beam` files - not just for the `bootstrap/` subtree, but also for the modules under `lib/`.
-This means returned paths to source files point at some arbitrary locations in the package builder's file system not in mine.
+This means that the source file paths contained in the modules are valid on the build host, but are not valid on my or your machine, even though the source files are present in the distributed tarball.

+## Fixing the source paths

 For the time being, I've manually deleted all the `.beam` files in the build directory and rebuilt the whole tree.
 This allows me to proceed with development of the mechanism for runtime documentation generation.

-Erlang installation with docsh support on a developer's workstation requires further consideration.
+In the future, docsh should take this into consideration and try to heuristically rewrite the known build-host-valid paths to local paths.

+## Accessing loaded modules' chunks directly

 It seems that `beam_lib` and `code`/`code_server` can't fetch chunks which are actually loaded by the emulator - they always read them from the `.beam`